 What It Is

 On December 19, 2014, Title 54 of the United States Code (U.S.C.) was enacted by Congress and signed into law to be solely devoted to all laws applicable to the National Park Service.
-This is a change from the prior designation of NPS laws, which had been categorized under Title 16 U.S.C.
-The original organizational structure included many land management agencies’ laws under Title 16.
+This is a change from the prior codification of NPS laws under Title 16 U.S.C.
+The original organizational structure included the laws of many land management agencies under Title 16.
 The new Title 54 separates all National Park Service laws into one place.
-However, it is worth noting that Public Law 113.287 makes it clear that a reference to Title 16 is to be considered to be a reference to Title 54.
+For now, only general NPS laws, such as the NPS Organic Act (now codified at 54 U.S.C.
+100101), have moved to Title 54.
+Park-specific laws, such as enabling acts, remain in Title 16 but will be moved to Title 54 at some point in the future.
+When Congress enacted Title 54, it clarified that any references to sections of Title 16 that were moved to Title 54 are to be considered references to Title 54 for legal purposes.

 Why It Matters